-- 9.3 When reaching a decision to refuse a registration all the relevant factors would be taken into account including any mitigating circumstances.
-A decision will also be made on the length of time that the application will be excluded stating the reasons why and the actions that can be undertaken to enable an application to be re-considered earlier. - 9.4 Applicants who have previously been deemed not to qualify may make a fresh application if they consider they should now be treated as qualifying, but it will be for the applicant to show that his or her circumstances have changed. - 9.5 Applicants who have qualified to join the housing register may become a non-qualifying applicant if their circumstances change. - 9.6 Acceptance onto the housing register does not mean the applicant will be offered a property.
-Each Social Housing Provider will assess whether they will offer a property in accordance with their own lettings policy.
-Applicants who still owe a housing related debt could be declined an offer if they haven't cleared the debt or significantly reduced it and be able to provide appropriate evidence to the Social Housing Provider.
-Any applicant refused by a Social Housing Provider should be provided with the reason for refusal in writing and be given an opportunity to request a review of the decision. - 9.7 Some housing providers might directly advertise low demand properties through other means.
+- 9.3 When reaching a decision to refuse a registration all the relevant factors would be taken into account.
+A decision will also be made on the length of time that the application will be excluded stating the reasons why and the actions that can be undertaken to enable an application to be re-considered earlier. - 9.4 Applicants who have previously been deemed not to qualify may make a fresh application if they consider they should now be treated as qualifying, but it will be for the applicant to show that his or her circumstances have changed. - 9.5 Some housing providers might directly advertise low demand properties through other means.
 These will usually be properties that have already been advertised through the Councils' CBL scheme and there were no successful applicants.
 All housing applicants including those refused onto the Councils' housing registers might be able to apply for these properties by contacting the housing provider direct.